Litigation funding firms designing alternative investment vehicles for a better portfolio diversification.

-So far, 2020 has been an extremely challenging year for investors.
-It has been characterized by high levels of volatility and uncertainties.
+2020 has been an extremely challenging year for investors.
+It has been characterized by high levels of volatility and uncertainties, despite sophisticated investment vehicles.
 Many investors, financial advisors and fund managers were caught wrongfooted twice.
-First, stock market were hit by the sudden economic paralysis caused by the Covid-19 epidemic.
+First, stock markets were hit by the sudden economic paralysis caused by the Covid-19 epidemic.
 Second, few investors expected an unprecedented monetary and fiscal stimulus that would cause such a sharp rebound, particularly in large-cap technology stocks.
 After the rebound, investors are facing a dilemma of high equity valuations and extremely low returns in traditional fixed income portfolios.
 Clearly, there are still plenty of economic and political uncertainties around the globe, and it is fair to assume that stock markets will remain extremely volatile.
 What is more, investors and analysts will continue to struggle to anticipate future corrections.

-Despite the attractive returns, the litigation market remains overlooked by many investors, given its still relatively small size and high complexity.
+Despite the attractive returns, litigation finance remains overlooked by many investors, given the investment vehicles’ relatively small size and high complexity.
 There is no central database on the litigation market, but there are estimates that value its size between USD 50 billion and USD 100 billion, with an annual growth rate of around 40% over the last 10 years.
 In a 2019 survey of more than 500 senior finance professionals from US, UK and Canadian companies conducted by the litigation finance firm Burford Capital, three-quarters report their company has increased their use of litigation finance services in the past two years.
 This, together with rising investors’ appetite indicates that the litigation finance boom is far from over.
-While demand is growing fast, many specialized litigation fund managers should be well-positioned to take advantage of the strong returns.
+While demand is growing fast, many specialized litigation funding firms should be well-positioned to take advantage of the strong returns.

-In uncertain economic times, it is important that investors can count on trusted partners to broaden their reach to invest in new alternatives.
+In uncertain economic times, it is important that investors can count on trusted partners to broaden their reach to invest in new alternatives with specific investment vehicles.
 Litigation finance offers truly uncorrelated returns that improve risk- adjusted returns of traditional portfolios considerably, providing a new source of diversification.